ugne-sak/iTabPFN/README.md

 pip install -r requirements.txt
 ```

-For demonstration, please have a look at the demo.ipynb
+For demonstration, please have a look at the demo.ipynb in the tabpfn file

 Please ensure that the path to the cpkt file is correct.